Hanan-Abbas/Operonix/README.md

 Most automation tools depend on rigid scripts, fixed APIs, or browser-only environments.
 They break when interfaces change and require constant manual maintenance.

 Operonix is designed differently.
-It operates directly on the desktop using an LLM-driven reasoning layer that interprets intent, selects appropriate tools, and adapts to varying application states — without requiring pre-programmed click paths or application-specific integrations.
+It operates directly on the desktop using an LLM-driven reasoning layer that interprets intent, selects appropriate tools, and adapts to varying application states — without depending entirely on hardcoded click paths or application-specific APIs.

 The goal is practical: a reliable, observable foundation for building agents that can handle real desktop workflows, with the safety controls and engineering structure needed to deploy them responsibly.